 FOYLE VENTURE emerged from New Ross in a new blue and white livery with the name (FRAZER) AISLING GABRIELLE on her hull, and sailed for Wicklow Port, arriving on the evening of 18th of May for an overnight stop.
 Around €1m had been spent on refitting her for the Carlingford service including work on her engines, vehicle ramps, and hydraulics.
 The following morning AISLING GABRIELLE left for her new home of Greenore, Co.
 Louth, and on the evening of May 20th 2017, AISLING GABRIELLE arrived at Greenore for the first time.
 It had been anticipated that the vessel would enter service on the 2nd of June, but operational issues meant that this was delayed until 12 noon on 21st of July 2017.
 The first crossing was the culmination of around 9 years of work and almost €10m of private investment from Frazer Ferries in the Carlingford Ferry route.
 In the meantime, Frazer Ferries had decided to take on the Lough Foyle Ferry route again, though on different contract terms and with a different (smaller) vessel, FRAZER MARINER, which had already entered service across Lough Foyle earlier in July.

 During February 2018 AISLING GABRIELLE was released from the Carlingford service by FRAZER MARINER so she could return to New Ross for her 2018 refit, arriving on the morning of 22nd February.
+Following a period covering FRAZER TINTERN on the Passage East service so she could go for docking in New Ross, AISLING GABRIELLE returned to New Ross herself on the 23rd of April.
+This was to receive an engine upgrade which Frazer Ferries say will boost her engine power and reduce the likelihood of mechanical breakdown in the future.

 |Building Yard||Scott & Sons (Bowling) Ltd, Glasgow, UK|